Arksine/moonraker/docs/configuration.md

 #   parameter must be provided.
 port:
 #   Port the Broker is listening on.
 Default is 1883.
+enable_tls: False
+#   Enables SSL/TLS connections when set to true.
+Note that if a user intends
+#   to connect to a local MQTT service using a self signed certificate then
+#   it will be necessary to install the root CA certificate on the machine
+#   hosting Moonraker.
+Default is False.
 username:
 #   An optional username used to log in to the Broker.
 This option accepts
 #   Jinja2 Templates, see the [secrets] section for details.
 The default is